yezyilomo/django-restql/docs/mutating_data.md

         ]
 ```

-`NestedField` is nothing but a serializer wrapper, it returns an instance of a modified version of a serializer passed, so you can pass all the args and kwargs accepted by a serializer on it, it will simply pass them to a serializer passed when instantiating an instance.
-So you can pass anything accepted by a serializer to a `NestedField` wrapper, and if a serializer passed inherits `DynamicFieldsMixin` just like `LocationSerializer` on above example then you can pass any arg or kwarg accepted by `DynamicFieldsMixin` when defining location as a nested field, i.e
+`NestedField` is nothing but a serializer wrapper, it returns an instance of a modified version of a serializer passed, so you can pass all the args and kwargs accepted by a serializer on it, it will simply pass them along to a serializer passed when instantiating an instance.
+So you can pass anything accepted by a serializer to a `NestedField` wrapper, and if a serializer passed inherits `DynamicFieldsMixin` just like `LocationSerializer` on the example above then you can pass any arg or kwarg accepted by `DynamicFieldsMixin` when defining location as a nested field, i.e

 ```py
 location = NestedField(LocationSerializer, fields=[...])